 - To prevent potential progression or worsening of the curve.

-- Rest with back on bed (recumbent position).
+- Rest with back on the bed (recumbent position).

 - Surgical intervention in cases of spinal pain and unacceptable cosmetic appearance.